Powerlearnproject/se-day1-assignment-julisunkan/README.md

 2. Version Control Systems (VCS) are the software tools for tracking changes to source code and coordinating work among team members.
 Examples are: Git, Subversion, Mercurial

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+1. Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delay.
+2. Tight Deadlines: Pressure to deliver software products on schedule can result in rushed development and compromised quality.
+3. Technical Debt: Accrued from shortcuts or suboptimal solutions, technical debt can impede future development efforts and increase maintenance cost.
+The strategies to overcome these challenges include:
+a.
+Effective communication.
+b.
+Agile methodologies.
+c.
+Prioritization of tasks.
+d.
+Regular reassessment of project goals and timelines.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.